Maziarkiani/SemEval2026-Task9-Subtask1-Polarization/README.md

 ## Citation

-If you use this code, prediction files, or the Adaptive Modeling Framework in your research, please cite:
+If you use this code, prediction files, or the language-adaptive framework in your research, please cite:

 ```bibtex
 @inproceedings{jouneghani-2026-mkj,